Black Bean and Sweet Potato Enchiladas (One-Pan!)

 This is also one of my absolute favorite uses for this simple homemade enchilada sauce; however, it’s such a versatile recipe it will work with any store bought enchilada sauce you might have on hand.

 I also highly recommend adding all the toppings to make this dish feel extra special and to take the flavors over the top! – try this easy 4-ingredient guacamole and fresh tomato salsa and thank me later.
+You can also serve these enchiladas with a side of pinto beans & rice, slow cooker refried beans, creamy cabbage slaw, or a simple green salad topped with chipotle honey vinaigrette.

 Origins of Enchiladas